 - Good gift for young kids and expecting moms

 They’re not kidding about it being giant.
-Including eight planets, Pluto, the Sun, Earth’s moon, and a repair kit, foot pump, and activity guide, you’ll have everything you’ll need to inflate your own solar system and have some fun.
+Including eight planets, Pluto, the Sun, Earth’s moon, and a repair kit, foot pump, and activity guide, you’ll have everything you’ll need to inflate your own solar system and have some fun (check price on Amazon).

 Each inflatable has a little loop you can thread some fishing line through if you want to hang them from the ceiling, or you can keep them on the floor to let your kids move them around and play.